GuillaumeDorschner/HackMe/Documentation/hack/session-hijacking.md

 ## Example Scenarios

-A common example is when an attacker intercepts a user's session cookie through an unsecured Wi-Fi network and then uses it to access the user's account on a web application.
+A common example is when an attacker intercepts a user's session cookie through an unsecured Wi-Fi network [(see http)](./http.md) and then uses it to access the user's account on a web application.

 ## References